hypergraphql/hypergraphql/sources/tutorial.md

 }
 ```

 Note that the schema below is in fact generic, and suitable for exposing any SKOS taxonomy, not only AGROVOC.
+However, since HyperGraphQL is not able to infer any new relationships on its own, it has to be ensured that the relevant inferences are materialized in advance.
+For instance, since the AGROVOC taxonomy originally does not include and `skos:narrower` relationships, these have to be first included in the file whenever the inverse `skos:broader` links are present.

 ```
 type __Context {